-Under the command of Chief Deputy Wendy Webb, the Detention Center Bureau is responsible for access to the facility and the safety of all those – inmates, staff and visitors – inside.
+Under the command of Chief Deputy Joseph Pankey (right), the Detention Center Bureau is responsible for access to the facility and the safety of all those – inmates, staff and visitors – inside.

 Two Security Divisions, First Division which works during the daytime and Second Division which works overnight, comprise the Detention Center Bureau.
-Headed by Captain Joseph Pankey, First Division includes Team 1A, Team 1B and the Special Management Section and serves as the liaison to the medical contractor.
+Headed by Captain Rawle Kelly (below, left), First Division includes Team 1A, Team 1B and the Special Management Section and serves as the liaison to the medical contractor.
 Headed by Captain Douglas Woehlke (below, right), Second Division includes Team 2A and Team 2B and serves as the liaison to the mental health contractor.
 Each Security Division is overseen by a Lieutenant who also acts as the Watch Commander for the shift.
 Each Security Division is responsible for booking and visitation operations during their shifts.

 Facility security is accomplished from inmates’ initial booking to their release.
 Detention Center deputies are responsible for the day-to-day supervision of inmates in the facility’s housing areas and for ensuring that inmates move safely and securely throughout the building.
 Deputies are placed directly into the larger housing units to effectively control living environment of those units.
 Direct supervision of inmates where they live allows deputies to better gauge the atmosphere in the units and more promptly deflect or respond to issues and concerns.